tinygrad/tinygrad/docs/adding_new_accelerators.md

 ## llops

 These are the ops that you must implement for your accelerator of choice.
-Compiled Accelerators do not need to implement movement\_ops, as they are handled by the ShapeTracker.
+Compiled accelerators do not need to implement movement\_ops, as they are handled by the ShapeTracker.

 ```
 Buffer                                                       # class of memory on this device